 Many radios use a seven-segment LCD display.
 As its name implies, numbers in seven-segment displays are composed of seven individual elements, and they create the type of chunky, rectangular numerals we’re all familiar with.
 Each part of the screen, such as the battery life indicator, has segmented components that perform just one function.
 Dot matrix displays are miniature versions of LCD screens seen on TVs, smartphones and other devices.
 They can display any monochrome pattern of dark and light elements, make choosing functions simpler, and allow rounder, more lifelike and readable numerals.
 Dot matrix displays are rated for screen resolution by their pixel count.

 DSC also provides non-emergency capabilities, allowing you to communicate individually with another boat or group of boats using MMSI numbers.
-You can send and receive each other’s positions as well, if your radio and the other vessel’s radio are interfaced to GPS.
-While we’re excited by the promise of these features, we actually haven’t heard of many of our customers using them, and the user-interfaces of the radios can make the more complicated features challenging to use.
+You can send and receive each other’s positions as well if your radio and the other vessel’s radio are interfaced to GPS.
+While we’re excited by the promise of these features, we have not heard of many boaters using them—perhaps because the user-interfaces of the radios can make these features complicated and challenging to use.

 To get the safety benefits of DSC you must obtain your nine-digit MMSI number.
-We recently purchased an ICOM M92D, and it took about ten minutes to go on the BoatU.S. web site and register our new DSC radio.
-We logged onto http://www.boatus.com/mmsi/ and followed the instructions.
+We recently purchased a Standard HX870, and it took about ten minutes to go on the BoatU.S. web site and register our new DSC radio.
+We logged onto //www.boatus.com/mmsi/ and followed the instructions.
 The registration is free, and by registering your beacon, you’ll be prepared in an emergency.

 Even though new handheld VHF radios—especially high-end models—now include accessories that once had to be purchased separately, you still might find yourself longing for one particular piece that the manufacturer did not include with your model.
 Here is a short list of items we consider practical and useful for handheld VHF radios: